vvvv/The-Gray-Book/reference/getting-started/overview.md

 ## Tutorials
 Want to watch some vvvv videos first?
 Visit [vvvvTv](https://www.youtube.com/vvvvtv42) on youtube.
 There is also a bundle of 30 workshop recordings [avaliable here](https://thenodeinstitute.org/courses/node20-vvvv-workshop-bundle/).
+And a series of independent [video tutorials by Takuma Nakata](https://www.youtube.com/c/TakumaNakata/videos).

 ## Chapters